This Essay is Dangerous

 “Well…” my friend said, “at least we know we’re safe.”

 She was right.
-While certainly, our situation was vastly uncomfortable, we were not, by any stretch of the imagination, in danger.
-Often, on backpacking trips into remote wilderness areas, you can encounter any number of genuinely hazardous scenarios––bears, mountain lions, lightning, an unexpected snowstorm, an injury, and yes, no water for miles.
-In those situations, knowing exactly what you are facing and how to deal with it is essential.
-It is essential to understand that you are in an actual physical threat that requires specific actions.
+While certainly our situation was vastly uncomfortable, we were not by any stretch of the imagination in danger.
+Often on backpacking trips into remote wilderness areas you can encounter any number of truly hazardous scenarios––bears, mountain lions, lightening, an unexpected snowstorm, an injury, and yes, no water for miles.
+In those situations, it is essential to know exactly what you are facing and how to deal with it.
+It is essential to understand that you are in real physical threat that requires specific actions.

 It is just as important to know when you are not.
 To waste necessary energy worrying and complaining about the ‘not dangerous’ situations just because they are super uncomfortable is a bad idea.
 Making mountains out of molehills when you are out in the wild sets you up to make mistakes, burn precious emotional reserves, and become less present and attentive.

-In our domesticated world, where creature comforts abound, such as air conditioning, instant messaging, fast food, and same-day delivery, we forget this lesson.
-We become so accustomed to being comfortable that we equate comfort with safety.
-This is especially true with emotional and psychological comfort; if something is uncomfortable––such as a complicated conversation, a challenge at work, a new and powerful insight, or a necessary change––we can instantly think it is unsafe and choose to avoid it.
+In our domesticated world where creature comforts abound such as air conditioning, instant messaging, fast food and same-day delivery, we forget this lesson.
+We become so accustomed to being comfortable, that we equate comfort with safety.
+This is especially true with emotional and psychological comfort; if something is uncomfortable––such as a hard conversation, a challenge at work, a new and powerful insight, a necessary change––we can instantly think it is unsafe and avoid it.

-Children are rarely taught how to tolerate the discomfort of sadness, rage, and jealousy.
-And these days, most in America are seldom exposed to the raw unpleasantness of boredom, needing to wait, or the disappointment of not getting what they want when they want it.
-And so we raise a generation that is downright fearful of triggers, complex emotions, and the messiness of just being alive.
+Children are rarely taught how tolerate the discomfort of sadness, rage and jealously.
+And these days, most in America are seldom exposed to the raw unpleasantness of boredom, needing to wait, or the disappointment of not getting what they want, when they want it.
+And so we raise a generation that is downright fearful of triggers, hard emotions, and the messiness of just being alive.

-In the wild, confusing comfort with safety is problematic and the consequences of doing so become immediately apparent.
-But in daily life, when we confuse comfort with safety, the consequences are subtler yet far more corrosive to our social fabric.
-Our collective addiction to emotional comfort makes us fragile psychologically, and we become unable to bear the slightest unpleasant experience.
-Hence, we numb, avoid, and repress those things that may threaten our sense of ease in the name of “not feeling safe.”
+In the wild, confusing comfort with safety is problematic and the consequences of doing so become immediately obvious.
+But in daily life, when we confuse comfort with safety, the consequences are much subtler, yet far more corrosive to our social fabric.
+Our collective addiction to emotional comfort makes us fragile psychologically and we become unable to bear the slightest unpleasant experience.
+Hence, we numb, avoid, and repress those things that may threaten our sense of ease, in the name of “not feeling safe”.
 This creates a society that cannot face hard things, that refuses to grow and evolve, and that protects itself from uncomfortable realities such as racism, sexism, classism, heterosexism, ableism, and the multiple other “isms” that affect it.

-The beloved comedian, Dave Chappelle’s, Netflix special The Closer demonstrates this fragility perfectly through his expressed desire to turn classes of suppression into a zero-sum game.
-In the special, he presents the concerns of queer and genderqueer people — especially the linguistic arguments about pronouns, anatomy, and bodily functions that often arise from conversations about trans and nonbinary identity — as a product of progressive hysteria gone mad.
-But what he’s saying is, “Your teaching me about pronouns makes me feel uncomfortable; therefore it is unsafe.
-Therefore I need to attack you.”
-This is all done and celebrated in the guise of humor.
+The beloved comedian Dave Chappelle’s Netflix special The Closer demonstrates this fragility perfectly through his expressed desire to turn classes of suppression into a zero-sum game.
+In the special he presents the concerns of queer and genderqueer people — especially the linguistic arguments about pronouns, anatomy, and bodily functions that often arise from conversations about trans and nonbinary identity — as a product of progressive hysteria gone mad.
+But what he’s really saying is, “Your teaching me about pronouns makes me feel uncomfortable, therefore it is unsafe, therefore I need to attack you.”
+This is all done, and celebrated, in the guise of humor.
 Chappell’s rant perpetuates transphobic and anti-scientific views about gender and trans identity.
-It’s dangerous rhetoric that’s been shown in multiple studies to impact levels of minority violence directly.
+It’s dangerous rhetoric that’s been shown in multiple studies to directly impact levels of minority violence.

 This leads to a conceptual, one-sided kind of spirituality where one pole of life is elevated at the expense of its opposite: Absolute truth is favored over relative truth, the impersonal over the personal, emptiness over form, transcendence over embodiment, connection over separation, and detachment over feeling.